 Live for Jesus, not self

-…that one has died for all, therefore all have died; and he died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised. – 2 Cor 5:14–15
+…[Jesus] died for all, that those who live might no longer live for themselves but for him who for their sake died and was raised. – 2 Cor 5:15

 For all believers, Jesus’ victory at the cross was and is our victory.
 In his death we have died to the penalty and power of sin (in significant part, sin is the focus on self) and can now live for Jesus.
 Through him we have been forgiven and have been put on a new, everything-for-the-King, path.